 Neodymium magnets come in different grades such as N42, N52 or N42SH.
-What do these numbers mean?
+What does the N number and the SH mean?
 How does the grade relate to the strength of a magnet?
 Does a magnet have a Gauss number?

 A magnet grade is a good measure of the strength of a magnet.
 In general, higher numbers indicate a stronger magnet.

 The number comes from an actual material property, the Maximum Energy Product of the magnet material, expressed in MGOe (Mega Gauss Oersteds).
 It represents the strongest point on the magnet's Demagnetization Curve, or BH Curve.

 N - 42 - SH